jon-heard/obsidian-inline-scripts/README.md

 - polish - added pre-release test: a text file with steps to test ALL features of TEJS.

 ## 0.16.13
-- bug fix: if expansion returns something other than string or string array, it's not handled right.
+- bug fix - if expansion returns something other than string or string array, it's not handled right.

 ## 0.16.12
 - Polish - Wrote DEFAULT_SETTING.shortcuts with backtick string for readability